atomone-hub/govgen-proposals/001_ATONE_DISTRIBUTION.md

 * March 13th 2024: first draft
 * March 14th 2024: add data and code
 * March 21th 2024: update distribution to ensure that active voters (yes and no) don't have less than 2/3 of the supply.
+Reduce the final supply by a factor of 10.

 ## Status